SignAll is slowly but surely building a sign language translation platform

 It sounds complicated, and in a technical way it is, but really neither person needs to do anything but communicate the way they normally do, and they can be understood by the other.
 When you think about it, that’s pretty amazing.

 To prepare for the pilot, SignAll and Gallaudet worked together to create a database of signs specific to the application at hand or local to the university itself.
-There’s no comprehensive 3D representation of all signs, if that’s even possible, so for now the system will cater to the environment in which it is deployed, with domain-specific gestures being added on a rolling basis to a database.
+There’s no comprehensive 3D representation of all signs, if that’s even possible, so for now the system will cater to the environment in which it is deployed, with domain-specific gestures being added to a database on a rolling basis.

 “That was a huge effort, to collect the 3D data of all these signs.
 We just finished, with their support,” said Robotka.
 “We did interviews, collected some conversations that occurred there, to make sure we have all the language elements and signs.
 We expect to do that kind of customization work for the first couple of pilots.”

 This long-running project is a sobering reminder of both the possibilities and limitations of technology.
-True, automatic translation of sign language is a goal only just becoming possible with advances in computer vision, machine learning, and imaging.
-But unlike many other translation or CV tasks, it requires a great deal of human input at every step, not just to achieve basic accuracy, but to ensure the humanitarian aspects are present as well.
+True, automatic translation of sign language is a goal only just becoming possible with advances in computer vision, machine learning and imaging.
+But unlike many other translation or CV tasks, it requires a great deal of human input at every step, not just to achieve basic accuracy, but to ensure the humanitarian aspects are present, as well.

 After all, this isn’t just about the convenience of reading a foreign news article or communicating abroad, but of a class of people who are fundamentally excluded from what most people think of as in-person communication — speech.
 To improve their lot is worth waiting for.Featured Image: SignAll